How to Measure the Performance of Print Marketing

 However, you can’t just “take it down” once something is in print.
 Your link could be printed on a brochure that’s been living in someone’s desk drawer for months or a business card in their wallet.
 Maybe it’s just imprinted in their memory, as something to check out later.
 In any case, you don’t have control over how long a campaign link is “live.”

 Branded short links are also great for campaigns or other time-bound marketing efforts.
 For example, you could create a link to a fundraising event, and then once the event is over, redirect that link to a page thanking donors and talking about the impact they made.
 The link stays the same on brochures, flyers, and ads, but the user experience changes when they visit the page after the event.
+And because you're using the same short URL, you'll always retain data to measure marketing ROI across all marketing channels.

 Track online and offline marketing, all in one place